P-R-N-D/ENN-PyTorch/README.md

 During training and inference the progress bar reports MB/s, TFLOPS, elapsed time, and completion percentage while distributed workers stay synchronized through the join context.
 FLOP counters and adaptive loss weights update automatically, and the pipeline keeps dataset schemas and scaling statistics in sync with the provided tensors.

 The workflow helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

+### Sample workbook configuration

+When following `notebook.ipynb` to materialize features from `raw_data.xlsx`, the CUDA profile keeps the model depth at 1152 with larger microbatches while the CPU path dials the depth back to 512 and halves the microbatch size to remain memory efficient.
+Both flows share the same tokenizer geometry so predictions remain shape-compatible across devices.

 ## Exporting for inference
 Exporter helpers automatically check for optional dependencies and raise informative errors if a backend such as ONNX, TensorFlow, Core ML, TensorRT, LiteRT, or ExecuTorch is unavailable.
 Install the `export` extra to enable the full conversion toolkit.